emcdo411/DSN-RCM-Integration/README.md

 ---

-### Notes on Changes
+### Changes Made to the Diagram
-- **Middleware Integration**: Added Microsoft SSIS as the chosen middleware in the tech stack and workflow diagram, reflecting its role in translating T-SQL data for Azure Data Factory.
-- **Workflow Update**: The diagram now includes SSIS as a distinct step between the DSN Cloud Database and RCM Data Layer, emphasizing its middleware function.
+1. **Removed Unnecessary Tags**: The original diagram used `<xaiArtifact>` tags, which are not supported in GitHub’s Mermaid renderer.
+The diagram is now a pure Mermaid code block, compatible with `README.md`.
+2. **Simplified Labels**: Shortened "Microsoft SSIS (Middleware)" to "Microsoft SSIS" for clarity and to fit GitHub’s rendering limits.
+3. **Maintained Structure**: Kept all key nodes (e.g., DSN Cloud Database, Azure SQL Database, PowerBI Service) and subgraphs (.NET RCM Application, Data Guardrails, etc.) to reflect the case study’s architecture.
-- **Time Update**: Adjusted the date and time to the current 05:04 PM CDT on June 11, 2025, as provided by the system.
+4. **Time Update**: Adjusted the date and time to 05:09 PM CDT on June 11, 2025, as per the current system time.

-- **Contextual Adjustments**: Incorporated the T-SQL compatibility challenge into the overview, business challenge, and implementation details to justify the SSIS choice.
+### Compatibility Notes
+- The Mermaid diagram will render directly in GitHub when the `README.md` is viewed, provided GitHub’s Mermaid support is enabled (which it is for most repositories).
+- The diagram avoids nested complexity beyond subgraphs, ensuring it displays correctly without truncation or errors on GitHub.
+- CSS styling (e.g., the tech stack banner) remains intact and will display as intended in the rendered `README.md` on GitHub.

+This revised version should work seamlessly in your GitHub repository, providing a professional and functional visual for your case study.
+Let me know if you’d like further adjustments!